dcac/dcac.github.io/_posts/reviews/2012-07-31-the-sitter.md

 ---
 published: true
+imdb: tt1366344
-image:
+image: the-sitter
-author: test
+author: coryh
-stars:
+stars: 2
-excerpt:
+excerpt: "Hi there.
+I am surprised you were required for this movie.
+Yours sounds like a job more befitting an historical epic or meticulous art film."
-position:
+position: Costume Ager/Dyer
-addressee:
+addressee: David Paulin
 layout: review
 categories:
   - reviews